Do Go On - 339 - The Island of Dr Moreau (with NICK MASON)

 from a doco called Lost Soul,

-Did he know it was called that when they were interviewing you?
+Did he know what's called that when they're interviewing?

 I don't think so.